 Each installed pre-engineered unit is equipped with its' own detection and its own discharge tubing and nozzles.
-The pre-engineered concept minimizes the amount of engineering involved in the units design.
+The pre-engineered concept minimizes the amount of engineering involved in the unit's design.
 When the discharge tubing and nozzles are installed within the limitations stated in this manual, no hydraulic calculations are required to determine pressure drop, agent flow or discharge time.

-The hazard being protected can be any size, shape or volume, provided that the hazard being protected is within the limitations described in this Manual (please refer to Appendix A for the FM Approval system specification and limitations).
+The hazard being protected can be any size, shape or volume, provided that the hazard being protected is within the limitations described in this Manual.
 Each extinguisher unit, when installed, is a self-contained unit, meaning that it is equipped with its own automatic (non-electric) detection system, which when actuated, automatically releases the suppression agent into the hazard area.